eikek/emil/modules/microsite/src/main/tut/index.md

   [EWS](https://github.com/OfficeDev/ews-java-api) can be created without affecting the user code of this library.

-So, you write you e-mail related code once and then decide how to execute.
+Write your e-mail related code once and then decide how to execute.

 ## Usage